 To begin, I’m a Friday freak, so get used to seeing a lot of Crystal Lake.
 That’s not an apology, just a heads-up out of courtesy.
 The story was better, and if this had been the original, Amy Steel would be just as revered as Jamie Lee Curtis and Heather Langenkamp.
 We got Jason for the first time, Steel and John Furey are the best one-two acting punch in franchise history, and despite ten chapters since, PART 2 still has some of the eeriest shots in Friday lore.

 HALLOWEEN II (1981)

 When the studio informed Carpenter and Debra Hill that they wanted to do a sequel, they shared that they felt the story had been pretty well mined, but when word came production would move on without them, they decided to do up a script.
 The rest is history, and clearly, the story had not been exhausted.
 Donald Pleasence rocked it once again, with an even more desperate performance that backed up Joe Bob’s belief that “it’s Donald who really makes these movies work.”
 Whether you’re talking “I shot him six times!” or “How do you guys do it, fire a warning shot, right?” the good doctor never disappoints.

 FRIDAY THE 13TH PART III (1982)

 So, they delved into 3D.
-But those silly paper glasses with the red and blue lenses weren’t all the third installment had to offer.
+But those silly paper glasses with the red and blue lenses weren’t all the third instalment had to offer.
 Creeping away from Camp Crystal Lake, we were transported to Higgins Haven, an incredible setting for a horror film, and between Shelly and Richard Brooker as Jason in the beginning stages of mastering his craft – which included the mic drop of horror – PART III is just a good time forever worth yours.